hospitaljobsin/hospitaljobsin/apps/accounts/README.md

 where:

 - users can delete their accounts
+- add option to use authenticator app to enter sudo mode
+- add passkey as a second factor option
 - option to disable password
 - If the user loses access to their 2FA device, provide secure fallback options:
     Alternative 2FA Methods: Allow authentication via email or backup phone number.